 The University recognizes revenue from student tuition and fees within the fiscal year in which educational services are provided.
-Institutional aid, in the form of scholarships and grants-in-aid, includes amounts funded by endowments and gifts, reduces the amount of revenue recognized.
+Institutional aid, in the form of scholarships and grants-in-aid, includes amounts funded by endowments and gifts, and reduces the amount of revenue recognized.

 Revenue for tuition and fees for all of the summer terms are recognized as performance obligations are met.
-Because the summer academic terms span two reporting periods, a portion of the revenue for the summer terms are included in deferred revenue at June 30, 2020 and 2019.
-Deferred revenues for the summer terms are shown in Note A. Deferred Revenues and Deposits.
+Because the summer academic terms span two reporting periods, a portion of the revenue for the summer terms is included in deferred revenue at June 30, 2021 and 2020.
+Deferred revenues for the summer terms are shown in Note A, Deferred Revenues and Deposits.

-The following details the gross and net amounts of tuition and fees for fiscal years ended June 30, 2020 and 2019 (in thousands):
+The following details the gross and net amounts of tuition and fees for fiscal years ended June 30, 2021 and 2020 (in thousands):